anBertoli/simple-strings/docs/api.md

 Prepend the null terminated C string `s1` to a ss string `s2`.
 The `s1` string is prepended to `s2`, eventually growing the allocated space of `s2`.
 The string `s2` is modified in-place.
 Basically, it is a shorthand for `ss_prepend_raw_len(s1, s2, strlen(s1))` (see that function to have more info about the concat mechanism).
-If the `s1` string is NULL the function simply returns `s2`.
+If the `s1` string is NULL the function is a no-op.

-Returns the string `s2` prepended with the C string `s1` if case of success or NULL if eventual reallocations fail.
+Returns `err_none` (zero) in case of success or an error if any reallocation fails.
 In case of failure the string `s2` is still valid and must be freed after use.

 ```c
 ss_err ss_prepend_raw(const char *s1, ss s2);